ucb-substrate/substrate2/docs/site/docs/getting-started/inverter.md

 <CodeSnippet language="rust" title="src/tb.rs" snippet="testbench">{InverterTb}</CodeSnippet>

-We define `NgspiceVout` as a receiver for data saved during simulation.
+We define `Vout` as a receiver for data saved during simulation.
+We then tell Substrate what data we want to save from our testbench by implementing the `SaveTb` trait.
-We then create a general-purpose `Vout` struct.
-This struct is not necessary if we only want to use ngspice, but it will come in handy when we add support for other simulators.

 ## Design